KordingLab/Neural_Decoding/README.md

 All 3 datasets (motor cortex, somatosensory cortex, and hippocampus) used in the paper can be downloaded [here](https://www.dropbox.com/sh/n4924ipcfjqc0t6/AACPWjxDKPEzQiXKUUFriFkJa?dl=0).
 They are in both matlab and python formats, and can be used in the example files described below.

-In the future, we will add all code used for the manuscript (cross-validation, hyperparameter optimization, etc).

 ## Dependencies
 In order to run all the decoders based on neural networks, you need to install [Keras](https://keras.io/#installation) <br>
 In order to run the XGBoost Decoder, you need to install [XGBoost](https://pypi.python.org/pypi/xgboost/) <br>